-Over the past 21 years, JWA has collected and shared the stories of thousands of women online and through public programs.
-But there are always more stories to tell; every day we learn about inspiring women whose stories have not yet been chronicled, many of whom belong to underrepresented groups within the Jewish community.
+"Everyone has a story," renowned anthropologist Barbara Myerhoff stated, and these stories "told to oneself and others can transform the world."
+At the Jewish Women's Archive, we believe that every woman's story matters.
+Since it was founded in 1996, JWA has collected and shared the stories of thousands of women online and through public programs.
+But there are always more stories to tell and history continues to unfold; every day we learn about inspiring women whose stories have not yet been chronicled, many of whom belong to underrepresented groups within the Jewish community.

-Building on decades of expertise in oral history, and a commitment to amplifying Jewish women’s voices, both known and not yet discovered, JWA is creating Story Aperture, a robust and scalable story collection model that can be used to capture and share Jewish women’s stories from around the world.
+Building on decades of expertise in oral history, and a commitment to amplifying Jewish women’s voices, both known and not yet discovered, JWA created Story Aperture, a robust story collecting project that captures and preserves Jewish women’s stories from around the world.

 The name Story Aperture is inspired by Barbara Myerhoff, who described the way a personal story can provide an opening to understand not only one person’s life, but larger truths about the human experience: